Spider-view: “The Secrets of Spider-Man”

 We could all use a little breather from the insanity, couldn’t we?

 Enter this little palate-cleanser, the third Web of Spider-Man annual.
 When researching issues to write about, I recall being a little surprised to find a distinct lack of title for this issue.
 Databases proudly plastered titles for practically every issue or arc I examined...but this was an outlier.
 Upon examining the issue, I found out why: this WSM annual isn’t really a story.
-It’s more biographical in nature, a snapshot at who our friendly web-swinging wonder is and an examination of the world around him.
+It’s more biographical in nature, a snapshot of who our friendly web-swinging wonder is and an examination of the world around him.
 It’s divided into segments, which is where I drew this post’s title from.
 “Spider-view: Web of Spider-Man Annual #3” just didn’t cut it for me.

 While Petey takes a load off after his recent (mis)adventures, why don’t we settle back and see what this issue explores.